- Tax-Exempt Debt Financing Overview

 For an overview of private use in a University setting, please see the page on common types of private use.

 The University’s Treasury Management unit is primarily responsible for debt issuance and post-issuance tax compliance.
-The Controller’s Office is responsible for analyzing private use and for internal tracking of debt expenditures.
+Financial Operations is responsible for analyzing private use and for internal tracking of debt expenditures.

-To ensure compliance with IRS private use rules, the Controller’s Office has established a policy on the use of buildings financed with tax-exempt debt.
-Prior to issuance of tax-exempt debt, the Controller’s Office reviews each project slated for inclusion to determine its impact on the private use limits.
+To ensure compliance with IRS private use rules, Financial Operations has established a policy on the use of buildings financed with tax-exempt debt.
+Prior to issuance of tax-exempt debt, Financial Operations reviews each project slated for inclusion to determine its impact on the private use limits.

 Annual Private Use Survey and Report

-To ensure on-going compliance, each October the Controller’s Office distributes a private use questionnaire to the fiscal officers responsible for each project funded by tax-exempt debt.
-The questionnaire can be completed by entering the data electronically (UNDER DEVELOPMENT).
+To ensure on-going compliance, each October Financial Operations distributes a private use questionnaire to the fiscal officers responsible for each project funded by tax-exempt debt.
+The questionnaire can be completed by entering the data electronically.
 This office reviews the data reported in the questionnaire and combines the results into an annual Private Use Report.
 The report lists the private use percentage for each tax exempt bond issuance for that year and identifies any developing private use concerns.